Privacy & Data

 Speech recognition models

-MimicScribe downloads two models on first launch:
+MimicScribe downloads four models on first launch:

 | Model | Purpose | Size |